MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-capture.md

 ### The call to the submission endpoint fails with a CORS error

-Cross-Origin Resource Sharing can cause  form submission capture to fail.
+Cross-Origin Resource Sharing (CORS) can cause  form submission capture to fail.
 Enable your domain for external form hosting.
 Learn more about [domain authentication](domain-authentication.md).

 ### Consent values aren't updated correctly

-Make sure you have setup the respective consent fields in the Form editor (see section "Creating the form capture in Customer Insights - Journeys form editor") and used the correct mappings generated in the publishing process.
+Make sure you have setup the respective consent fields in the form editor (see section [Creating the form capture in Customer Insights - Journeys form editor](real-time-marketing-form-capture.md#creating-the-form-capture-in-the-customer-insights---journeys-form-editor)) and used the correct mappings generated in the publishing process.